LARG/robotics-2018/documentation/class_setup.md

         ~/nao/trunk/install/install
 6. This will add environment variable definitions to your `.bashrc` script.
 To load them, close the current terminal window and open a new one.
+7. Compile the code base:

+	cd ~/nao/trunk/build
+	./compile all

-7. Try running the tool to ensure that the build has completed and your libraries are configured: `~/nao/trunk/bin/tool`
+8. Try running the tool to ensure that the build has completed and your libraries are configured: `~/nao/trunk/bin/tool`
-8. Connect to the robolab wireless network using the SSID and password you received.
+9. Connect to the robolab wireless network using the SSID and password you received.
-9. Follow the instructions for starting up the robot [above](#starting_up).
+10. Follow the instructions for starting up the robot [above](#starting_up).

 ### Using Git